 The Hair On Summer ( how deer hides can be used in summer to keep warm at night, instead of a sleep bag)

-Find a dry space, under a tree, or make one by gatherering dry spruce needles and making a bed; over this throw down a towel to keep clean.
+Find a dry space, under a tree, or make one by gatherering the dry spruce needles and making a bed; over this, throw down a towel to keep clean.
 Tie both hind legs together so it looks like cape.
 This can be done using the border holes that the hide was framed with.
 Put your head through the hole and pull down so the hide huggs your upper chest and shoulders tightly and is covering your front.
 Lay down on the bed of needles after a sufficient pillow is made and you have put together a solution to keep your feet warm - no rubber boots.
 Sweater wapps on bare feet work great.

 The sides of the hide can then be snatched by your hands and tucked under your body for a tight snug, warm sleep situation.
 Make sure your head is warm too.